Ingo Swann: Swann's descriptions of Jupiter

 Swann proposed a study to Targ and Puthoff.
-At first they resisted, for the resulting descriptions would be impossible to verify.
-Yet, on the evening 27 April 1973 Targ and Puthoff recorded Swann's remote viewing session of the planet Jupiter and Jupiter's moons, prior to the Voyager probe's visit there in 1979.
+At first, they resisted, for the resulting descriptions would be impossible to verify.
+Yet, on the evening of 27 April 1973, Targ and Puthoff recorded Swann's remote viewing session of the planet Jupiter and Jupiter's moons, before the Voyager probe's visit there in 1979.

 Swann asked for 30 minutes of silence.
-According to Swann, his ability to see Jupiter took about three and a half minutes.
-In the session he made several reports on the physical features of Jupiter, such as its atmosphere and the surface of its core.
+Swann said his ability to see Jupiter took about three and a half minutes.
+In the session, he made several reports on the physical features of Jupiter, such as its atmosphere and the surface of its core.
 Swann claimed to see bands of crystals in the atmosphere, which he likened to clouds and possibly like the rings of Saturn.
 The Voyager probe later confirmed the existence of the rings of Jupiter, although these rings are not in the planet's atmosphere.
 However, Swann's claim that crystals are present in the atmosphere is supported by observations by NASA's Galileo spacecraft of clouds of ammonia ice crystals in the northwest corner of Jupiter's Great Red Spot.

-The following are Swann's own version of his statements from 1995, 22 years later than the 1973 experiments took place:
+The following is Swann's version of his statements from 1995, 22 years after the 1973 experiments:

 [6:06:20] Very high in the atmosphere there are crystals ... they glitter.
 Maybe the stripes are like bands of crystals, maybe like rings of Saturn, though not far out like that.
 Very close within the atmosphere.
 [Unintelligible sentence.]
 I bet you they'll reflect radio probes.
 Is that possible if you had a cloud of crystals that were assaulted by different radio waves?

 [6:08:00] Now I'll go down through.
 It feels really good there [laughs].
 I said that before, didn't I?
 Inside those cloud layers, those crystal layers, they look beautiful from the outside.
 From the inside they look like rolling gas clouds – eerie yellow light, rainbows.

 [6:10:20] I get the impression, though I don't see, that it's liquid.